 In 1915, Frank William Wesley received a commission in the RAMC and served first at Malta.
 He was later attached to an ambulance convoy in France, and subsequently commanded a casualty clearing station.

 Victor Jenner Batteson served for three yrs as a temporary captain in the RAMC where he held the post of sanitary officer at Malta.

 E A Seale was at St Paul's Hospital at Malta.
 This had 850 beds in huts and treated patients from Salonica with malaria and dysentery (amoebic or mixed infection).
 Sand-fly fever, was also common and was treated with the early administration of opium.

+Dr Oscar de JongDr Oscar de Jong (1888 – 1924) graduated MB ChB with honours in 1914 and took the Diploma in Public Health in the following year.
 He was offered a research fellowship in the Faculty of Public Health of Manchester University, but was unable to accept it by reason of military duties.
 During the war he served in Salonica and Malta.

 Lt Col Hamilton Clelland Marr acted as specialist in nervous diseases for the troops at Malta from 1915 to 1916.

-Dr J M Gibson graduated BA in 1910 and MB BCh from Queen's University Belfast in 1912.
+John McIlrath Gibson (8 Apr 1888–3 May 1963) graduated BA in 1910 and MB BCh from Queen's University Belfast in 1912.
 He proceeded to the MD and DPH in 1915.
-He joined the RAMC and became DADMS at Salonika.
+He joined the RAMC and became DADMS at Salonica.
 He was then appointed specialist sanitary officer in Malta (1915-18).
 Diagnosed a nursing sister serving at St George's Hospital with Kala Azar (Visceral Leishmaniasis), which she had contracted at Malta.

 Arthur Dennison took a temporary commission as Lt in the RAMC on 15 Oct 1915.
 He was promoted to captain after a year's service.
-He saw service in Malta and Salonika as sanitary section staff captain.
+He saw service in Malta and Salonica as sanitary section staff captain.
 In Malta, he was admitted to a tuberculosis sanatorium, from whence he returned to England in Christmas 1920.
 He died at Burley, Leeds, on 6 April 1921, aged 52.